-Unique in its own right, Basque Country is like no other holiday destination.
+Unique in its own right, the Basque Country is like no other holiday destination.
 Straddling the border between Spain and France, this age-old territory is bristling with history that pre-dates both of its neighbours, and even has its own ancestral language to differentiate itself.
 With a gorgeous Atlantic coastline offering some of the world’s best surfing, as well as beautiful forested countryside, trendy cities and sumptuous cuisine, a holiday to Spain’s Basque Country comes with all the trimmings.

 Once a thriving industrial centre, Bilbao reinvented itself at the turn of the century, blossoming into a cultural gem.
-Branding the city like a futuristic centrepiece, the arrival of the Guggenheim Museum in 1997 gave the city a whole new breath of life, transforming Bilbao into an arts hub packed with galleries and progressive architecture.
+Branding the city like a futuristic centrepiece, the arrival of the Guggenheim Museum gave the city a whole new breath of life, transforming Bilbao into an arts hub packed with galleries and progressive architecture.
 Meanwhile, a vibrant and bustling old town retains the city’s traditional character in an alluring juxtaposition of old and new.

 A taste of La Rioja can be found across the globe, but nothing beats the real thing.
 For the wino, a holiday to northern Spain is incomplete without a stop in this illustrious viticulture region.
-La Rioja is the province sitting just below Basque Country, and its 500+ vineyards produce some of the world’s finest quality wines.
-In addition to this, you’ll discover the famous Camino de Santiago pilgrim route weaving through the region, which snakes its way across traditional towns, ancient settlements and forested hillsides.
+La Rioja is the province sitting just below Basque Country, and its 500-plus vineyards produce some of the world’s finest quality wines.
+In addition to this, you’ll discover the famous Camino de Santiago pilgrimage route weaving through the region, which snakes its way across traditional towns, ancient settlements and forested hillsides.